ropensci/geojson/cran-comments.md

 ---

-This version fixes bug in internal function that checked for existence of a Suggested package (should address failing CRAN Solaris checks).
+This version fixes a bug and adds a small feature.

 Thanks!